NetOfficeFw/Docs/app/index.md

 _body_class: "landing-page"
 _is_landing_page: true
 hero_title: NetOffice Framework
-hero_body: "NetOffice Framework is a set of libraries and tools for building addins, extending and automating Microsoft Office applications.<br><br>NetOffice supports extending and automating Microsoft Office applications: Excel, Word, Outlook, PowerPoint, Access, Project and Visio."
+hero_body: "NetOffice is a set of libraries for building Microsoft Office Addins and automation of Microsoft Office applications.<br><br>Use NetOffice to extend and automate Microsoft Office applications: Excel, Word, Outlook, PowerPoint, Access, Project and Visio."
 ---

 <div class="usa-grid-full usa-section">